bwengals/ccsnmultivar/README.md

 This [Python](http://www.python.org/) module aids the analysis of core-collapse supernova gravitational waves.
 It is the companion code for [this paper](http://arxiv.org/abs/1406.1164).

 * **Multivariate Regression** of Fourier Transformed or Time Domain waveforms
-* Hypothesis testing for measuring the influence of physical parameters
+* **Hypothesis testing** for measuring the influence of physical parameters
 * Optionally incorporate additional uncertainty due to detector noise
-* **Waveform reconstruction** and prediction
-* Fit and analyze waveforms in Principal Component space
+* Approximate waveforms from anywhere within the parameter space
-* Includes the [Abdikamalov et. al.](http://arxiv.org/abs/1311.3678) for use examples
+* Includes the [Abdikamalov et. al.](http://arxiv.org/abs/1311.3678) catalog for example use

 ## Details
-* Uses pandas for data handling
-* A simplified formula language specific to this domain
+* A simplified formula language (like in R, or patsy) specific to this domain
 * [Documentation](http://ccsnmultivar.readthedocs.org/en/latest/)